Create an Azure Data Explorer cluster and database by using Azure CLI

 Create your cluster by using the following command:

-Setting Suggested value Field description name azureclitest The desired name of your cluster. sku D13_v2 The SKU that will be used for your cluster. resource-group testrg The resource group name where the cluster will be created.
+Setting Suggested value Field description name azureclitest The desired name of your cluster. sku Standard_D13_v2 The SKU that will be used for your cluster.
+Parameters: name - The SKU name. tier - The SKU tier. resource-group testrg The resource group name where the cluster will be created. location westus The location where the cluster will be created.

 There are additional optional parameters that you can use, such as the capacity of the cluster.